 Chair of GAPS

 I was introduced to GAPS while studying for my social work degree and have been a member ever since.
 My primary interest lies in how relationships are shaped through communication, using the lenses of systems theory, neurobiology, and conversation and discourse analysis.
-I have many years of training in Agazarian’s Systems-Centered® theory and practice (SCT®), which integrates psychodynamic, attachment and systemic theory.
-It enables understanding of human systems from the individual through the family, group and team to organisational and political systems, and offers methods for change.
+I am trained in Agazarian’s Systems-Centered® theory and practice (SCT®), which integrates psychodynamic, attachment and systemic theory, and am a Licensed Systems-Centered Practitioner.
+SCT enables understanding of human systems from the individual through the family, group and team to organisational and political systems, and offers methods for change.
 I am also part of an international group of social work scholars, DANASWAC (Discourse and Narrative Approaches to Counselling and Social Work), whose members study communication up close.
-Working with people, not on them, is at the heart if these approaches.
+Working with people, not on them, is at the heart of these approaches.

 Social work, when resources are scarce and ‘othering’ people is a popular solution to complex individual and societal problems pushes social work into a gate-keeping and policing role.
 But social workers have the capacity to offer hope, recognition and connection to people who are often at the edges of society and experiencing the sharp end of political change.
 Maintaining our common humanity with each other and the people we work with is at the heart of social work, reaching across the divide by which systemic and structural forces create and maintain disadvantage and inequality.